Frequently Asked Questions

 When and where do you meet?

-Children in the same grade meet together in dens, usually on Thursdays at Versailles Baptist Church, though this is up to the individual Den Leader, and may vary a bit as dens go on outings.
+Children in the same grade meet together in dens, usually on Tuesdays at Versailles Baptist Church, though this is up to the individual Den Leader, and may vary a bit as dens go on outings.
 Family members are encouraged to participate with their Scouts, but may also wait at the church for the hour.
 For our youngest dens, the Tigers (1st graders) and Lions (Kindergartners), "Adult Partners" are a necessary part of the den meetings.

 When can I sign up?